box/developer.box.com/guides/authentication/oauth2/as-user.md

 </ImageFrame>

 Additionally, the authenticated user needs to be a user with admin permissions, meaning either an admin, co-admin, or service account.
+Co-admin users will also need the 'Manage Users' permission scope.
 See our guide on [User Types](g://authentication/user-types) for more details.

 ## as-user using SDKs